-This month Long Beach will host the California Democratic Party convention November 15-17 at the Long Beach Convention Center, but did you know it was in the running to host the 1948 Democratic National convention?
+The California Democratic Party convention of November 15-17, 2019, was held at the Long Beach Convention Center, but did you know it was in the running to host the 1948 Democratic National convention?
 There was just one thing that stood in the way…

 The headline in the October 9, 1947 Long Beach Independent was hard to miss: “Demos Eye L.B. for National Conclave.”
 James Roosevelt, chairman of the state democratic committee, was impressed by Long Beach’s Municipal Auditorium, stating “I don’t know of any finer facilities anywhere in the country.”
 He said he would support an application by Long Beach to become the national convention site when such a bid was submitted at the meeting of the National Democratic Committee in Washington later that month.
 He urged the city to send David Olmsted, secretary-manager of the Long Beach Convention Bureau, to Washington to personally present the city’s application.
 Approximately 7000 persons, including 2000 delegates, would attend the convention.
 It would be a major coup for Long Beach to host the national event.